-- Think local: A long car ride can spell a cranky child so don't feel you need to pack up the whole family and take to the road.
-The back yard (or even the basement or family room if the weather is uncooperative) will work just fine.
+- Think local.
+A long car ride can make for a cranky child, so don't feel you need to pack up the whole family and take to the road.
+The backyard (or even the basement or family room if the weather is uncooperative) will work just fine.

-- Pile on the produce: Kids need fiber to keep their digestive systems running smoothly, yet most toddlers and preschoolers don’t get their fill finds a 2010 Journal of the American Dietetic Association study.
+- Pile on the produce.
+Kids need fiber to keep their digestive systems running smoothly, yet most toddlers and preschoolers don’t get their fill, according to a 2010 Journal of the American Dietetic Association study.
 One tasty way to up your child's fiber intake is to offer lots of fruits and vegetables.
 Go ahead and pack plenty of child-friendly choices like fresh berries, bananas, sliced grapes, sliced cherry tomatoes and steamed baby carrots.
 Since kids love to dunk just about anything, take it one step further and serve these with a low-fat yogurt-based dip.
 Then watch those fruits and veggies disappear.

 - Don't forget the fluids.
 "Hydration is especially important for small children because they aren’t able to regulate their body temperature as effectively as adults," says Jamieson-Petonic.
 Skip the sugar-laden sweetened drinks and juice coolers, which fill kids up with empty calories and spoil their appetites.
 Instead, whip up your own fruit-flavored drink by adding freshly sliced strawberries and oranges to a container of chilled water.